brisfknibis/ibis-trackers/README.md

 ##### Credits

 Special thanks to ManicQuinn for their hard work on the [Gremlin Tracker](https://github.com/ManicQuinn/SlimeVR-Gremlin).
 My case design uses a lot of their sizing for 3D printing on the inside.
 The style of Ibis Trackers is based on a philosophy that they should be strong, reliable, simple, and easy to make.
 The exterior is heavily inspired by [Cheesecakes](https://github.com/Sorakage033/SlimeVR-CheeseCake) by Sorakage033.
 Thanks to everyone who purchased my trackers, and everyone who helped me along the way!

+The 3D models (.stl/.3mf/.step) are licensed under CC BY-NC 4.0 © 2025 <Bris Ibis>.
+Personal use allowed with attribution.
+Commercial use (including selling prints or remixes) is prohibited.
+For commercial licensing, contact <vyrovr@gmail.com>.